Punjab – Culture and Tradition

 The popular recipes of Punjab are Chana Masala, Chole, Paratha/Aloo Paratha, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Phainis, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha.
-Consumption poultry, lamb, and goat meat are high in the Punjab area.
+Consumption of poultry, lamb, and goat meat are high in the Punjab area.

 Khichdi made of mung beans and moth lentils and rice is also popular in Punjab, Paneer recipes like Shahi Paneer; Khoya Paneer, Paneer Kofta, Amritsari Paneer, Matar Paneer, paneer paratha are popular.